A healthy diet during pregnancy

 A healthy, balanced diet makes sense at any time of life, but even more so during pregnancy.
-Suddenly it's no longer just about you yourself, but also about the health of your child.
-Your body changes and so does its needs.
-It suddenly needs more vitamins, minerals and energy – but much less than you may think.
+Suddenly it's no longer just about you yourself, but also about the health of your unborn child.
+Your body changes during pregnancy and so does its needs.
+All at once it needs more vitamins, minerals and energy – but probably much less than you may think.

 Most gynaecologists will prescribe folic acid tablets the first time you visit, if you haven't already been taking them prophylactically while trying to get pregnant.
 They prevent a deficiency in the first trimester and protect against spina bifida and other malformations.
 Leafy green vegetables, pulses and eggs are also a good source of folates that help the central nervous system to develop healthily.